-The 2021 lifetime exemption is $11.7 million per person for estate and gift tax.
-If you are married, that means each spouse has an $11.7 million exemption.
+The 2022 lifetime exemption is $12.06 million per person for estate and gift tax.
+If you are married, that means each spouse has this exemption amount.
 This lifetime exemption applies to any gifts made beyond the annual exclusion amount or the amount transferred at the time of death.

 What is a gift?